 Overuse of antibiotics in animal rearing, a practice which is strictly controlled under organic regulations, is a growing concern to human health.
-Research from the University of Cambridge in 2016 has showed that, as a result of routine antibiotic use, the number of E.Coli bacteria that are resistant to key antibiotics is increasing rapidly on meat from all seven of the major supermarkets.
+Research from the University of Cambridge in 2016 has shown that, as a result of routine antibiotic use, the number of E.Coli bacteria that are resistant to key antibiotics is increasing rapidly on meat from all eight of the major supermarkets.
 The Food Standards Agency acknowledge that there is a ‘significant threat’ to human health from antibiotic-resistant superbugs as a result of intensive farming practices.

 Organic soils have also been found to store on average 28% more carbon than their non-organic counterparts.
 A report by the Soil Association estimated that if the UK converted to organic agriculture, it would instantly offset at least 23% of its carbon emissions.
 From an environmental standpoint, organic farming provides a model of best practice, especially when you consider that the chemicals used in non-organic commercial farming also use large amounts of fossil fuels to produce and transport.